minhhienvo368/DL-wine-quality/README.md

 This project is about predicting the Wine quality by applying Neural Network - a deep learning technique.

 My mission is to create a AI system that can predict the quality of a wine.
-In order to do that, first, I will get the data from: ../../additional_resources/datasets/Wine Quality/wine.csv.
+In order to do that, first, I will get the data provided by customer in the folder "additional_resources/datasets/Wine Quality/wine.csv"

 Then, I will explore and clean the data (no missing values).
 After that, I will define the problems as its classificative or regressive problems.
 Next steps will be: